Grab and Go Snacks for Busy Athletes and Families

 |

-So, you should have a stash of grab and go snacks at home, in the car and in your gear bag for an after school snack on the way to practice or when you’re heading out the door for an early morning practice.
+So keep some of your favorite grab and go snacks in the car and in your gear bag for after school snacks on the way to practice or when you’re heading out the door for an early morning practice, or heading home from a late night game.

 Shelf-stable grab and go snacks

-Shelf-stable snacks make an easy and packable option for those who need snacks that can be stored for extended time.
-You can pack these in your car, locker, desk and gear bag.
+Shelf-stable snacks make an easy and packable option when you need snacks that can be stored for extended time.
+You can pack these in your car, locker, desk and gear bag and forget about them until they’re needed.

 Some popular shelf stable grab and go options include fig bars, pretzels, dried fruit, animal crackers, apple chips, pudding cups (shelf stable variety), beef or plant based jerky, trail mix, applesauce packs, whole grain crackers, rice cakes, graham crackers, almond butter or peanut butter packets and protein bars.